digitalParkour/Community.Foundation.RemoteCacheClearer/README.md

 --------------
 Either:
 * Install Sitecore package.
 See [Releases](https://github.com/digitalParkour/Community.Foundation.RemoteCacheKick/releases).
-	> To install on CD servers, copy files (config and dlls) to CD servers.
+	> For scaled setup, also copy files (config and dlls from package) to CD servers.

 Or:
 1. Include this project in your Helix style solution
 2. Update NuGet references to match target sitecore version